 FHIR STU3 (Asynchronous APIs)

-Use asynchronous POST operations for workflows such as Patient360.
+Some workflows use FHIR STU3 and asynchronous operations for workflows such as Patient360.

 Example: